 …the Scrum Team has completed a Sprint and wishes to improve in the next Sprint.
 Team members have collected information on their current performance, and are doing a Sprint Retrospective to determine what they should do to improve.
 Naturally, a team wants to take actions that have a real, lasting effect on performance.

 ✥ ✥ ✥

 Self-improvement efforts are typically abstract platitudes.
 If a performance boost follows a planned change, it may simply be a coincidence.

-Some actions sound good, but without measurement we may invest considerable time and effort, with no objective understanding of their impact.
+Some actions sound good, but without measurement we may invest considerable time and effort, but with no objective understanding of their impact.
 One of the authors worked in a large company when his division worked to obtain ISO 9001 certification.
-He asked the process coordinator whether he thought that the actions required by certification would really result in any team improvement.
+He asked the process coordinator whether he thought the actions required by certification would really result in any team improvement.
 The process coordinator was fully confident that ISO certification would spark considerable improvement.
 However, this author never saw any studies to determine whether quality or productivity had improved after ISO certification.
 The unspoken goal had become the certification rather than the culture of improvement it might have introduced.
 Furthermore, the certification evaluation is by nature somewhat subjective, and entails personal judgment about the degree of compliance.

-Write improvement plans in terms of specific concrete actions (not goals) that the team can measure objectively, to assess whether the team is applying the process change.
-First measure to see if the team is following the planned action.
+Write improvement plans in terms of specific concrete actions (not goals) that the team can measure objectively to assess whether the team is applying the process change.
+First, measure to see if the team is following the planned action.
 Second, measure the change in performance to evaluate whether the kaizen had the desired results.

 In short: say what you will do, and do what you say.

 If the team knows it has been following a planned set of improvement actions, then its members can assess results to know whether to continue on that path or rather to try something else.